dermatty/GINZICUT/README.md

 		- cd to directory of repo
 		- pip install .

-	B. for a dedicated user:
-		python3.7 -m pip install --user ginzicut
+	B. distutils - for a dedicated user: python3.7 -m pip install --user ginzicut

+    C. Gentoo ebuild
+        - add dermatty_overlay with layman (see overlay github site for instructions)
+        - emerge -a ginzicut